BC46/FLSharp/README.md

     - at least every 2 seconds;
     - when engine kill has been toggled;
     - if after every 0.25 seconds the ship's orientation has been changed to some extent.
-- Sets the minimum time between client-server updates to 40 milliseconds (or 750 ms while in a trade lane) such that jitter is prevented when playing with a high or inconsistent framerate.
+- Sets the minimum time between client-server updates to 40 milliseconds (or 750 ms while in a trade lane) such that jitter is prevented when playing with a high or inconsistent frame rate.
 - Allow `ui_music_test` to play when the current background music has finished playing.
 - Added support for playing the `ui_interface_test` and `ui_ambiance_test` sounds when adjusting the respective sliders in the options menu.
 - Automatically prevent crashes while adjusting the interface and ambience volume sliders in the event that the test sounds are not defined.